TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

       This property should not be used for cached contents without a valid cHash.
-Otherwise the page is cached for the first set of parameters and subsubsequently taken from the cache no matter what parameters are given.
+Otherwise the page is cached for the first set of parameters and subsequently taken from the cache no matter what parameters are given.
 Additionally the security risk of cache poisoning has to be considered.